Corruption in Liberia: Medical system

 Amidst Liberia's Ebola epidemic in 2014, some body-collection teams dispatched to collect the Ebola dead accepted bribes to issue falsified death certificates to family members, stating that their dead relative died from something other than Ebola.
 The body of the Ebola victim could also be left with relatives.
-Ebola carries a stigma in Liberia, and some families do not want to admit that their relative died of Ebola.
-Another factor is that families wish to give their relative a traditional burial.
+Ebola carries a stigma in Liberia, and some families do not want to admit that their relatives died of Ebola.
+Another factor is that families wish to give their relatives a traditional burial.
 An American NGO journalist reported that Liberian police threatened arrest and demanded bribes in order for him to be able to leave the Médecins Sans Frontières compound.

 Anti-corruption efforts

 The Liberian Anti-Corruption Commission (LACC) and the Ministry of Justice are responsible for exposing and combating official corruption.